Jefferson Comprehensive Epilepsy Center

 Current Faculty Research Interests

-- Clinical trials of antiepileptic drugs
+- Clinical trials of antiepileptic drugs and devices

 - Investigation of predictors of success and prediction of outcomes after epilepsy surgery